In this guide, you will learn everything there is to know about an Interactive Voice Response (IVR system).

 As soon as calls connect to an interactive voice response system, callers are greeted by a prerecorded voice menu.
 The callers can interact with the menu in order to be connected with the right department or representative.
 Interactive voice response is so common, it is highly likely you have interacted with one before.

-Any business can benefit from an IVR system.
+Any business can benefit from a cloud IVR system.
 It helps collect caller information and transfers calls to the right departments, enabling outstanding customer service, while reducing operating costs.

 How Does IVR work?